 Our cruise included flights from London and we set sail from Budapest.

-TUI river cruises also include excursion credit and drinks with meals, so I was hoping not to spend much extra during the cruise.
+TUI river cruises also included excursion credit and drinks with meals, so I was hoping not to spend much extra during the cruise.

 Check-in Was Easy

-When we arrived and boarded the TUI Skyla, I was amazed not only by how amazing the little atrium was but also by how easy the check-in process was.
+When we arrived and boarded the TUI Skyla, I was amazed by how amazing the little atrium was and how easy the check-in process was.

-We showed the person at reception our passports, were given our cruise cards and that was it!
+We showed the person at reception our passports, and we were given our cruise cards, and that was it!

 Looking at her, she looked very modern and I didn’t realise at that time that she was as old as she was, a few things did happen later on the cruise that reminded me of the ship’s age but the design of the ship was very modern and I liked it.